Stochastic Graph Heat Modelling for Diffusion-based Connectivity Retrieval

 \subsection{Dataset II}

-The second dataset is publicly available\footnote{\href{https://openneuro.org/datasets/ds004504/versions/1.0.6} {https://openneuro.org/datasets/ds004504/versions/1.0.6}} and was recorded on 36 Alzheimer's disease patients and 29 healthy controls \cite{miltiadous2023dataset}.
+The second dataset is publicly available\footnote{\href{https://openneuro.org/datasets/ds004504/versions/1.0.6} {https://openneuro.org/datasets/ds004504/versions/1.0.6}} and was recorded on 36 AD patients and 29 healthy controls \cite{miltiadous2023dataset}.
 It was acquired using an EEG system with 19 scalp electrodes placed according to the 10-20 system and two reference electrodes, sampled at a rate of 500$\,$Hz.
-In addition, MMSE scores were taken for each participant.
 Similar to dataset I, participants were directed to close their eyes throughout the recordings, which lasted for approximately 13-14 minutes on average.
+MMSE scores were assessed for each AD patient.
 Additional information regarding the dataset and preprocessing steps can be found in Miltiadous et al. \cite{miltiadous2023dataset}.
-We partitioned the preprocessed EEG samples into segments lasting 60 seconds each, with the exclusion of samples containing artifacts.
-This partitioning resulted in a total of 656 EEG samples.
+We partitioned the preprocessed EEG recordings into segments lasting 60 seconds each.
+We further excluded segments containing artefacts, resulting in a total of 656 samples.